 Ahmed gives particular attention to the different types of discourse about women in the Middle East throughout history (1993: 2-4).
 The author restates the modern discourses of women and Islam but also look at their roots in history (idem: 125-235).
 One of the dominant narratives regarding Islam is “colonial feminism” which appeared during the Victorian control of Egypt (1993: 151-154).
 Colonial feminism is the adoption of feminist goals “in the service of colonialism” (1993: 151).
 Ahmed adds that women struggles have been the subject of the imperialist narrative of Islam (ibid.).
 In fact, it applies to the colonisers using the women’s struggles to target the Islamic culture (idem: 152).
 For instance, the veil became a symbol of the inferiority and backwardness of Islam in colonial discourse (idem: 151-154).
 Ahmed argues that colonisers who were having sexist speeches in their own countries started to employ a feminist discourse to show that the colonised people’s culture was sexist (idem: 243).
 It portrayed the “Other men’s culture” as a sexist and irrational culture (idem: 151-155).
 Therefore, according to her, the Muslim woman or woman from the Middle East is the combination of the “culture of Other men” and women struggles (ibid.).
 Nonetheless, it is important to keep in mind that most of the work refers to Egypt, thus it is not always generalisable to every Muslim community or every Middle Eastern country.

 Another well-known critique of the main feminist discourse is done by Mohanty.
 She calls it “Western feminism” (Mohanty 2005: 17).
 Mohanty criticises specifically the framing of the “Third World women” as a different and homogenous group by the Western feminists (ibid.).
 She locates this dominant discourse as mostly present in the United States of America and Western Europe (ibid.).
 This phenomenon has roots in colonial history (idem: 56-59).
-However, she clarifies that she does not theorise Western feminist as homogenous but as feminists who identify themselves as such (idem: 18).
+However, she clarifies that she does not theorise Western feminists as homogenous but as feminists who identify themselves as such (idem: 18).
 Mohanty does not talk about the “other” per se but she talks about the “Third World women” as a framing by Western feminists (2005: 17, 18).
 When Mohanty mentions “Third World women”, she thinks about an analytical and political category of women sharing struggles about racism, colonialism, sexism and monopoly of capital (idem: 46).
 She adds that this is an invented community because they do not exist biologically only politically (idem: 46).
 To illustrate her argument, she focuses on six manners for Western feminists to portray Third World women (idem: 23-33).
 For example, she explains that Third world women are seen as victims of men violence, as dependents individuals or as inseparable from their familial status (ibid.).
 These Western feminists, denying other struggles and cultures, take their understanding of feminist struggles as the standard leads to the affirmation of universal feminism by Western feminists is, in reality, ethnocentric and harmful to Third World women because they misunderstand Third World women’s situation (idem: 19).
 As a result, Third World women should be heard about their own position and Western feminists should acknowledge their position.
 Nevertheless, this category of the Third world category remains vague and makes it difficult to understand clearly who are the Third World women.

 In Delphy’s reading, it is not very clear what is seen as a dominant discourse because she talks about various discourses throughout the book as the discourse of the dominant group and the creation of the “Other” (2015: 1, 140, 143).
 Nevertheless, she explicitly mentions a “dominant and dominated group” (idem: 9).
 Delphy explains that the dominating group created the culture of the “Other” to designate the dominated group (idem: 22).
 Undoubtedly, the creation of the Other is central to her book (2005: 1).
-The main goal of her book is to understand the fabrication process of the “Other” in different contexts and in connection to feminism (ibid.).
+The main goal of her book is to understand the fabrication process of the “Other” in different contexts and connections to feminism (ibid.).
 She explains the fabrication process of the “Other” by saying that it is a way to frame a certain population as out of the norm and less valuable than the majority to legitimise the oppression by the dominant group (ibid.).
 In this process, she demonstrates that the oppression of women, non-whites and gays are comparable because each of them divides the population into two groups “dominant and dominated” (idem: 8-10).
 Thus, she deconstructs this discourse of the “Other” to look at the background assumptions.

 On the whole, the colonial and Western narrative, in that sense the dominant group’s narrative, needs to be deconstructed in feminism.
 According to Delphy and Ahmed, this group created a category of the “Other” inside feminism which needs to be re-thought.
 Mohanty refers to the Third World women as Delphy and Ahmed’s conception of “Other” and how the Western feminist created this fake sense of universality which is based on one standard: privileged white women.